-The infrastructure Strategy is integrated with the rest of the LTP, in particular:
+The Infrastructure is integrated with the rest of the LTP, in particular

 - Financial Strategy

-- District Plan in particular the Spatial Plan and Engineering Standards
+- District Plan in particular the Spatial Plans and Engineering Standards

 - Financial Policy

+- Development Contributions Policy.

 It takes and gives direction to all these documents and more by drawing together their focus and direction into an overarching strategy.